 - Sufficient progress in developing the plan: Essential elements of the Support for Learning program are explained in detail.
 For elements of the application that are not yet fully developed, the applicant presents an achievable timeline and framework for fully developing the school program.
 In particular: - Community Participation demonstrates that the school will continue to have the necessary community support to carry out its proposed program, especially with regard to partnerships with community organizations.
 Any mission-critical partnerships are backed by demonstrated support or commitment from the partner. - Demonstrated need: The applicant demonstrates that the applicant has researched and assessed families' and students' needs, and each element of the Support for Learning plan addresses those needs.
 The applicant demonstrates that it will ensure family participation in the school's operation.
-In particular: - School Culture describes a student behavior management system that is likely to result in a low rate of out-of-school suspensions and expulsions, is not overly punitive, and distinguishes between outcomes that are automatic (e.g., possession of a firearm necessarily results in expulsion) versus those that are discretionary (e.g., possession of illicit substances may result in an in-school suspension, an out-of-school suspension, or a diversion program).

-- Alignment with the mission and philosophy: The essentials of the mission and philosophy are infused in each element of the Support for Learning plan.
-In the case of schools with non-traditional calendar structures (e.g. year-round, residential/boarding, and virtual/blended/flipped programs), this includes how the elements of the Support for Learning plan will need to be adjusted to the uncommon school program. - InclusivenessInclusion of special populations: Each element of the Support for Learning component is deliberately designed to include the families of students with disabilities, English language learners, students who are academically struggling or advanced, and any other populations targeted in the mission, e.g. economically disadvantaged, at-risk, etc. In particular: - Family Involvement includes a plan for communicating with parents/guardians whose primary language is not English. - Founding group ability: The founding group shows knowledge of the potential pitfalls in opening a school by identifying plausible challenges (both unique and common) that they will face in opening and operating a school and solutions to those challenges.
+In particular: - School Culture describes a student behavior management system that is likely to result in a low rate of out-of-school suspensions and expulsions, is not overly punitive, and distinguishes between outcomes that are automatic (e.g., possession of a firearm necessarily results in expulsion) versus those that are discretionary (e.g., possession of illicit substances may result in an in-school suspension, an out-of-school suspension, or a diversion program). - Alignment with the mission and philosophy: The essentials of the mission and philosophy are infused in each element of the Support for Learning plan.
+In the case of schools with non-traditional calendar structures (e.g. year-round, residential/boarding, and virtual/blended/flipped programs), this includes how the elements of the Support for Learning plan will need to be adjusted to the uncommon school program. - Inclusiveness: Each element of the Support for Learning component is deliberately designed to include the families of students with disabilities, English learners, students who are academically struggling or advanced, and any other populations targeted in the mission, e.g. economically disadvantaged, at-risk, etc. In particular: